Primary

 Our balanced curriculum offers a range of experiences and myriad opportunities to read, write, count, measure, experiment, express and create.

-As one of the first international school to offer bilingual programmes, it’s little wonder that our language lessons – Mandarin, Hindi, Japanese and English as an Additional Language – are our strength.
-These provide a rich context for language learning as well as exploration of cultures through the lenses of the language, and provide our children a wonderful opportunity to develop a sense of international mindedness.
-Our additional language classes are conducted for 45 minutes, four times a week.
+As a pioneer in bilingual education, we are one of the first international schools to offer a Bilingual Immersion Programme that is aligned to the IB PYP programme.
+Our award-winning Bilingual Immersion Programme and additional languages programmes (Mandarin, Hindi, Japanese and English as an Additional Language) provide a rich context for language learning as well as exploration of cultures through the lenses of the language, and provide our students a wonderful opportunity to develop a sense of international mindedness.

-The exciting Specialists lessons – Physical Education, Art, Music, Library and ICT – aim to support the classroom inquiries and ensure a well-rounded, holistic development for our children.
+The exciting Specialists classes – Physical Education, Art, Music, Library and ICT – aim to support the classroom inquiries and ensure a well-rounded, holistic development for our students.

 Concept-based learning